Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Residual Kolmogorov-Arnold Network

-A standard linear layer is applied in parallel to the Chebyshev expansion to ensure stability, where it performs a linear transformation to each input patch.
-The residual is then calculated as the element-wise addition between the polynomial transformed output and the linear layer output, where the patches are folded back into a tensor of the same spatial dimensions as the strided input, which completes the full KAN convolution process.
+A standard dense layer is applied in parallel to the Chebyshev expansion operation to ensure stability, where a linear transformation is performed to each input patch.
+The output of the convolution is calculated as the element-wise addition between the polynomial transformed and dense layer output, where the patches are folded back into a tensor of the same spatial dimensions as the strided input, which completes the depthwise KAN convolution process.

-Another bottleneck layer that expands the number of channels is applied to match the channel-wise dimension of the last convolutional stage in the main network layers.
-A second $\text{3}\!\times \!\text{3}$ KAN convolutional layer further processes the expanded feature space to capture and refine additional feature interactions before recombining with main network features.
-The final output of the network before entering the classification head (fully-connected layer) is denoted by:
+Another 1$\times$1 pointwise bottleneck layer is applied to mix channels and match the channel-wise dimension of the last stage in the main network layers.
+The second 3$\times$3 KAN convolutional layer further processes the feature space to refine high-dimensional spatial feature interactions for smooth integration with main network features.
+The output of the network before the dense layer (final classification head) is denoted by:

 $F(X_{\text{in}})$ is the output of the last stage from the main path and $\mathcal{H}(X_{\text{in}})$ is the output tensor of the RKAN block.
 The outputs are combined using element-wise addition.